NewDriverLee/NewDriverLee.github.io/_pages/cv.md

 Resear Interests
 ------
-In genenral, I'm interested in hardware architecture design for domain-specific computing.
+In general, I'm interested in hardware architecture design for domain-specific computing.

 * **Error correction codes and their hardware architecture design** (previous)

   I have a certain research background in both **LDPC** codes and **polar** codes.
-I specialized in algebraic codes, such as **RS** codes, **BCH** codes, and their concantenated codes.
+I specialized in algebraic codes, such as **RS** codes, **BCH** codes, and their concatenated codes.
 * **Stochastic computing** (previous)

   As a new computing paradigm, stochastic computing has its advantages when compared with conventional binary computing, with *low-complexity arithmetic units* and *fault tolerance* being the most prominent ones.